mtm77/friendly-barnacle/first/newfile4.md

 I still recommend hiring professionals to handle specific business endeavors – for instance, hire an accountant to handle your taxes.
 Delegation can be uncomfortable at first, but it relieves a great deal of stress.

 If you need to hire people to scale your business, trust your intuition during the hiring process, and make sure you understand their personal needs and wants: are they motivated by recognition?
 Money?
 How do they communicate best?
 At that point, your job adds an important new responsibility: making sure your employees have everything they need to do their job.
 Listening to their concerns.
-Being the lubricant in the machine.
+Being the lubricant in the machine.f

 When assigning tasks to employees, focus on _why_ rather than _what_.
 “I would like you to do X _because Y_” gives them a metric on which to base their decisions, and this can help them gain perspective and perform their job with less contact from you.